mathematicalcoffee/vim-markdown-preview/README.md

 By default, when in a `.markdown` or `.md` file, and  `Ctrl-p` is pressed, this plugin will either open a preview in your browser, or refresh your current preview (can be remapped, see [Options](#options)).

+Pressing `Ctrl-k` will toggle whether compilation happens automatically on writing the file, for the current tab (by default it is off).

 Your cursor will remain in Vim.

 Requirements